Cumberland River: Geography

-Its headwaters are three separate forks that begin in Kentucky and converge in Baxter, KY, located in Harlan County.
+Its headwaters are three separate forks that begin in Kentucky and converge in Baxter, Kentucky, located in Harlan County.
 Martin's Fork starts near Hensley Settlement on Brush Mountain in Bell County and snakes its way north through the mountains to Baxter.
 Clover Fork starts on Black Mountain in Holmes Mill, near the Virginia border, and flows west in parallel with Kentucky Route 38 until it reaches Harlan.

-Clover Fork once flowed through downtown Harlan and merged with Martins Fork at what is now the intersection of Kentucky Route 38 and US Route 421.
-A flood control project begun in 1992 diverted it through a tunnel under Little Black Mountain, from which it emerges in Baxter and converges with Martins Fork.
+Clover Fork once flowed through downtown Harlan and merged with Martins Fork at what is now the intersection of Kentucky Route 38 and U.S. Route 421.
+A flood control project begun in 1992, which diverted the river through a tunnel under Little Black Mountain, from which it emerges in Baxter and converges with Martins Fork.
 Poor Fork begins as a small stream on Pine Mountain in Letcher County near Flat Gap, Virginia.
 It flows southwest in parallel with Pine Mountain until it merges with the other two forks in Baxter.